A Formal Comparison Between Chain of Thought and Latent Thought: Latent Thought Enables Parallel Reasoning

 \subsection{Problem Setting}

-We formalize deterministic computations as directed acyclic graphs (DAGs), since straight-line programs can be represented in this form~\citep{aho1972optimization}.
-Example in Fig.~\ref{fig:graph}(a). \begin{definition}[Computation graph] Let $\Sigma$ be a finite alphabet, and let $\mathcal{F}$ denote a finite set of functions $f : \Sigma^* \to \Sigma$.
+Reasoning problems that can be solved by straight-line programs admit representations as directed acyclic graphs (DAGs)~\citep{aho1972optimization}, as illustrated in Fig.\,~\ref{fig:graph}(a). \begin{definition}[Computation graph] Let $\Sigma$ be a finite alphabet, and let $\mathcal{F}$ denote a finite set of functions $f : \Sigma^* \to \Sigma$.
 A \emph{computation graph} is a directed acyclic graph \( G_n = (V_n, E_n) \) that defines a function \( F_{G_n}: \Sigma^n \to \Sigma^{m(n)} \), where \( m(n) \) denotes the output length.
 Here \(V_n\) denotes the set of nodes, consisting of (i) $n$ input nodes with in-degree $0$, (ii) function nodes labeled by \( f \in \mathcal{F} \), which take as arguments the predecessor nodes specified by their incoming edges in \(E_n\), and (iii) $ m(n) $ output nodes with out-degree $0$.
 The overall function is obtained by evaluating the graph in topological order.
-The \emph{size} of the graph is \( |V_n| \), denoted by \(\mathrm{size}(G_n)\), and its \emph{depth} is the length of the longest path from an input to an output node, denoted by \(\mathrm{depth}(G_n)\) \end{definition} \paragraph{Assumptions on models.} Our goal is to evaluate the computational efficiency of each model through an asymptotic analysis of how the number of loops or steps scales with the input size~$n$.
-In addition to this \emph{time complexity}, we also consider the \emph{space complexity}, such as the embedding size in Transformers, which also scales with the input size, analogous to the number of processors in classical parallel computation models.
-To this end, we adopt a \emph{non-uniform} model, allowing a different model for each input size.
-This setting is consistent with prior work in the context of circuit complexity and parallel computation models~\citep{sanford2024transformers,li2024chain}.
+The \emph{size} of the graph is \( |V_n| \), denoted by \(\mathrm{size}(G_n)\), and its \emph{depth} is the length of the longest path from an input to an output node, denoted by \(\mathrm{depth}(G_n)\). \end{definition}

+\paragraph{Assumptions on models.} Our goal is to evaluate the computational efficiency of each model via an asymptotic analysis of how the required number of reasoning steps or loops scales with the input size~$n$.
+Beyond \emph{time complexity}, we also allow the \emph{space complexity} of the model to scale with the input size~$n$.
+In particular, the embedding dimension in Transformer blocks can be viewed as analogous to the number of processors in classical parallel computation models.
+Accordingly, we adopt a \emph{non-uniform} computational model, in which a different model is allowed for each input size.
+This non-uniform setting is standard in the study of circuit complexity and parallel computation~\cite{cook1985taxonomy}, and is consistent with prior analyses of Transformers and CoT~\citep{sanford2024transformers,li2024chain}.

+\paragraph{On the fairness of comparing steps and loops.} We analyze expressivity in terms of the number of reasoning steps.
+Although this may appear unfair in terms of raw computation, it is justified when comparing latency.
+Specifically, CoT benefits from KV caching, which makes each step computationally inexpensive; however, accessing cached states is typically memory-bound, leaving compute resources underutilized.
+In contrast, looped TFs recompute over the full sequence at each iteration, incurring higher arithmetic cost but achieving higher arithmetic intensity and better utilization of modern parallel hardware.
+As a result, the latency of looped TFs is comparable to that of CoT.